Oxalic acid, sorrel salt

 - Deoxidize

-- Brighten wood: graying is a surface discoloration phenomenon of wood produced by the combined action of moisture and UV rays.
+- Brightening wood: graying is a surface discoloration phenomenon of wood caused by the combined action of humidity and UV rays.
 Oxalic acid allows the removal of discolored fibers.

 - Tanning agent